ACH Transfer: What Is It and How Does It Work?

 - There is the potential for payroll fraud.
 Because they are automated, employees are able to input fraudulent hours and pay.

 Which Banks Offer ACH Transfers?

-ACH transfers are offered by just about every major bank.
-This means the business has many options when it comes to choosing an account with which to initiate their ACH transfer.
-Here's a list of banks that offer ACH transfers (According to BankingMyWay):
+Just about every major bank offers ACH transfers.
+Here’s a list of banks that offer ACH transfers (According to BankingMyWay):